 Tempranillo (from the Spanish temprano, meaning early) is a grape variety originating in the Rioja region of Spain.
 A relative newcomer to Australia, it is capable of producing a variety of styles depending on climate and winemaking technique.
-With the 2015 Tempranillo we have created a wine that is powerful yet elegant, showcasing how well suited this variety is to the Hunter Valley.
+The 2015 Tempranillo is a wine that is powerful yet elegant, showcasing how well suited this variety is to the Hunter Valley.

 The grapes are from a beautiful vineyard in the Broke Fordwich sub-region of the Hunter Valley.
 The vines are situated adjacent to the Hunter River with the imposing backdrop of Castle Rock.
 These vines have achieved their balance at a relatively young age and with the assistance of selective fruit thinning throughout the growing season they have achieved optimal ripeness.